Australia's desperate scramble to attract immigrants after the devastation of WWII

 This scheme offered free or assisted passage to people from certain countries, including Britain, Italy, Greece, and Germany.

-Designed to help financially struggling individuals who couldn't afford their passage to Australia, the scheme also provided employment and housing assistance upon arrival.
+It was designed to help financially struggling individuals who couldn't afford their passage to Australia.

-By 1952, about 170,000 people had migrated to Australia under this scheme.
 By the time the scheme ended in the 1980s, over one million people had arrived in Australia.

 The Snowy Mountains Scheme

-It aimed to provide electricity for Australia's growing population and industries.
-The project created jobs for many immigrants, attracting over 100,000 people from around the world between 1949 and 1974.
+As a result, it provided secure jobs for many immigrants, attracting over 100,000 people from around the world between 1949 and 1974.

-The Queen's visit
+The Queen's visit to Australia

-Queen Elizabeth II visited Australia for the first time in 1954.
+In the middle of this influx of people into the country, Queen Elizabeth II visited Australia for the first time in 1954.

 Prime Minister Robert Menzies played a significant role in this event.
 As the head of the Australian government, he orchestrated the state visit, ensuring it proceeded smoothly and successfully.